 - Translations to any documents not in English

 - Bank documents to show finances

-If you are looking for a downloadable/printable checklist, refer to the Department of State's page.
+If you are looking for more information, visit the Department of State’s Interview Preparation website.